scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 These activities enable you to use your voice to generate prose, operate your computer, and write computer code.
 This use of your voice can partially replace the use of the keyboard when tired of typing, when suffering from repetitive stress injuries, or both.
 We found that we could be productive within an hour with the Voice In Plus plugin for Google Chrome and Microsoft Edge.
-This plugin is easy to install, provides accurate dictation, and is easy to modify to correct wrong word insertations with text replacements.
+This plugin is easy to install, provides accurate dictation, and is easy to modify to correct wrong word insertions with text replacements.

 We discovered that we could map the words to be replaced, what we call *voice triggers*, to equations set in LaTeX and to code snippets that span one-to-many lines.
 These *voice-triggered snippets* are analogous to traditional tab-triggered snippets supported by most text editors.